The Complete Guide to Filing Your Taskrabbit 1099 Taxes

 However, the responsibility of handling your own taxes on your own can feel a little stressful.

-That's why we've put together a step-by-step guide that covers everything you need to know about filing TaskRabbit 1099 taxes, whether you're a full-time Tasker or taking gigs as a side hustle.
+That's why we've put together a step-by-step guide that covers everything you need to know about filing Taskrabbit 1099 taxes, whether you're a full-time Tasker or taking gigs as a side hustle.

 How taxes work for Taskers

-When you work for TaskRabbit, you're not classified as a regular W-2 employee.
+When you work for Taskrabbit, you're not classified as a regular W-2 employee.
 Instead, you’re considered a contractor or gig worker.
-While you might secure gigs through TaskRabbit, the IRS considers you to be a self-employed person running their own business — also known as a “sole proprietor.”
+While you might secure gigs through Taskrabbit, the IRS considers you to be a self-employed person running their own business — also known as a “sole proprietor.”

 As an independent contractor, your taxes aren’t withheld — you’re responsible for filing them yourself.
 That's why, at the beginning of the year, you'll receive a 1099 form that documents your income.